 - Suspend feeders and waterers.
 Utilizing wall-mounted poultry nipple waterers and feeders maximizes available run space.
 Supplying multiple feeders and water stations will minimize the risk of disputes over access to them at any given time.

 - Add roosts.
-Adding suspended roosts adds vertical space in the run and gives birds a refuge when needed.
+Adding roosts in any form, chairs, ladders, stumps, etc. adds vertical space in the run and gives birds a refuge when needed.